Attia-Ahmed/ExtendableAction/README.md

 ExtendableAction
 ==========

-Laravel packages make Extendable Actions to make your laravel project extendable to new features without touching old code.
+Laravel packages that allows you to make your laravel project extendable and easy to include new features without touching old code throgh using Extendable Actions .

 ## Why ExtendableAction?